 When you're inside our Caldwell cave tasting room, you can check out the layers of ash that formed during the last major volcanic eruption.

 There are at least two other vents that we know of in Napa Valley, the first of which formed Mount St. Helena.
 Contrary to popular belief, the mountain that we see today wasn’t the actual volcano, but is rather a debris pile that was formed from the lateral (sideways) blast of a nearby eruption.
 You’ll see some proof of this when you drive out to the Petrified Forest and note that all the petrified trees were blown down in an east-west pattern, indicating that the lateral blast blew them down and left them to petrify under the debris.
 The other vent is located under Stag's Leap Wine Cellars, and was discovered when they were digging their cave and found as a mass of congealed magma from the neck of the extinct volcano vent.

 Formation of a Caldera

-When an active volcano dies (because the plates continue to move underneath it), the heat source shifts, the magma chamber empties, and the surrounding debris consisting of ash and volcanic rock collapses inward under its own weight.
-This resulting circular or semi-circular formation is called the caldera.
+When an active volcano dies (because the plates continue to move underneath it), the heat source shifts, the magma chamber empties, and the surrounding ash and volcanic rock debris collapses inward under its own weight.
+The circular or semi-circular formation that results is called a caldera.

-Geologists have measured the specific gravity in and around the area of the Coombsville Caldera, and then modeled it to reveal the circular rock formations below.
-This geophysical signature is that of a collapsed caldera dating back three to five million years ago.
-It appears that the neck of the volcano was about half a mile wide.
-At the time, sea level was about 300 feet lower than it is now, so what is now the Napa River would have been a much larger body of water, and washed significant amounts of debris into what is now the San Pablo Bay.
+Geologists measured the specific gravity in and around the area of the Coombsville Caldera, and then modeled it to identify the circular rock formations below as a collapsed caldera dating back three to five million years ago.
+The neck of the volcano looks to have been about half a mile wide.
+Back then, sea level was about 300 feet lower than it is now, so what’s now the Napa River would have been a much larger body of water that washed significant amounts of debris into what’s now San Pablo Bay.